What is a California Tax Preparer Bond?

 Tax preparer bonds protect the general public from unethical business practices.
 These bonds ensure that the tax preparer will adhere to all of the provisions in the Business and Professions Code (Division 8, Chapter 14).
 Additionally, they are prevented from intentionally or unintentionally misstating facts, misrepresenting themselves, or acting dishonestly, fraudulently, or deceitfully.

-If the principal violates these laws or the terms of the surety agreement, any harmed parties are able to make a claim against the tax preparer bond.
+If the principal violates these laws or the terms of the surety agreement, any harmed parties can make a claim against the tax preparer bond.
 Once finalized, the principal is responsible for reimbursing the surety for any damages paid or associated legal costs.

 How Much Does a California Tax Preparer Bond Cost?